sannidhi27/cse15l-lab-reports/lab3.md

 ./biomed
 ./911report
 ```
-> Example 2:
+* Example 2:
 Searching for all of the files within technical would produce a very large output so instead I searched for one specific file
 while also checking that it was a file and tracing its path.
+This is useful to verify the status and paths of files.
-> Command Line:
+Command Line:
 ```
 sannidhikrovvidi@Sannidhis-MacBook-Pro technical % find . -type f -name "*commission_report.txt"
 ```
-> Output:
+Output:
 ```
 ./government/About_LSC/commission_report.txt
 ```